 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 Neither CDA's Investment Policy nor the Resolution requires investment agreements or deposits to be collateralized.
 CDA's Investment Policy places no limit on the amount that CDA may invest in any one issuer or counterparty.
 According to the Resolution, securities must be rated at the highest investment grade by any national rating agency.
 U.S. dollar denominated accounts and bankers' acceptances which have a rating on their short-term certificates of deposit must be in the two highest ratings by any nationally recognized rating agency.
-Accounting guidance issued by GASB requires disclosure by amount and investment issuer if investments in any one issuer represent 5 percent or more of total investments.
+Accounting guidance issued by GASB requires disclosure by amount and investment issuer if investments in any one issuer represent 5% or more of total investments.
 Investments in mutual funds are excluded from this requirement.

-As of June 30, 2017, the BlackRock Liquidity FedFund Administration Shares was rated AAAm by Standard and Poor's and Aaa by Moody's Investors Service.
-As of June 30, 2016, the Federated Prime Cash Obligations Fund was rated AAAm by Standard and Poor's and Aaa by Moody's Investors Service.
+As of June 30, 2018 and 2017, the BlackRock Liquidity FedFund Administration Shares were rated AAAm by Standard and Poor's and Aaa by Moody's Investors Service.